Ismoh/NoitaMP/CONTRIBUTING.md

 end

 ---Constructor of the class.
 This is mandatory!
----@param objectToInheritFrom ExampleClass This can be any object that you want to inherit from.
+---@param objectOfExampleClass ExampleClass
 ---@return ExampleClass
-function ExampleClass:new(objectToInheritFromOrObjectItself, customProfiler, importClass, foo, bar) local exampleObject = objectToInheritFromOrObjectItself or self or {} -- Use self if this is called as a class constructor setmetatable(exampleObject, self) self.__index = self
+function ExampleClass:new(objectOfExampleClass, customProfiler, importClass, foo, bar) objectOfExampleClass = objectOfExampleClass or self or {} -- Use self if this is called as a class constructor setmetatable(exampleObject, self) self.__index = self